Avoid the Overused “I Hope This Email Finds You Well” With These 8 Alternatives

 Irene

-Mentioning a mutual contact you know and trust immediately establishes a connection between you and the person you’re emailing.
-But don’t make them the whole subject of the email.
-Once you’ve touched on the connection, make the switch to discussing your own reason for emailing.
+Mentioning a mutual contact you both know and trust immediately establishes a connection between you and the person you’re emailing.
+However, don’t make the third party the whole subject of the email.
+Once you’ve touched on the connection, make the switch to discussing your own reason for reaching out.
+(Here's how to introduce yourself in an email the right way.)

 Hi Yolanda,

-Rory Nells mentioned that I should reach out to you for more information around our sponsored ads on Instagram.
-When you have a chance, could you send me the reports you use to track performance of those ads?
+Rory Nells mentioned that I should reach out to you for more information about our sponsored ads on Instagram.
+When you have a chance, could you send me the reports you use to track the ads’ performance?
 I’d like to share these in our next content meeting for my team to understand what ads our audience is engaging with and help us create future content.

 Thanks in advance for your help!